Valentino gets 'pretty in pink' in bold Paris show

 PRETTY IN (SHOCKING) PINK

-All-encompassing pink decor sprawled across Le Carreau du Temple in Le Marais.
+All-encompassing pink decor sprawled across Le Carreau du Temple in Le Marais, bathed peach in sections by the Parisian spring sun.

-It was a Valentino collection like no other — where the majority of the exhaustive, often-minimalist, 81 looks — were delivered in shocking pink.
+This was a Valentino collection like no other — where the majority of the exhaustive, often-minimalist, 81 looks were delivered in shocking pink.

 It was certainly a bold choice for designer Pierpaolo Piccioli, given the potential for the ready-to-wear styles to appear repetitive.
+Yet it was deftly handled.
 Scallop details in shoulders came on loose silhouettes with swag and generous proportions, glowing pink above chunky 70s platforms.
-A minimalist tulip shaped skirt was surreally stiff and angular.
-While, a soft tuxedo jacket was so oversize that its shoulders fell from the model’s own shoulders in chic segments.
+A minimalist tulip-shaped skirt was surreally stiff and angular, while a soft tuxedo jacket was so oversize that its shoulders fell from the model’s own in chic segments.

-But just as the pink began to feel endless, the master Italian couturier switched to a black palette — as if to say that there is a shadowy underbelly of all things sweet.
-It was an effective contrast, and demonstrated his deft design control.
+And just as the pink began to feel endless, the master Italian couturier switched to a brooding black palette — as if to say that there is a shadowy underbelly of all things sweet — an effective contrast, demonstrating his design control.

 PARIS BREATHES